univention/e2e-tests/guidelines.md

 ## Page Object Model

 We use the Page Object Model (POM) for representing webpages.
-You can usually find the Page Objects (POs) under `tests/e2e/src/pages` in our repositories.
+You can find the Page Objects (POs) under `src/pages` in this repository.

 Here are some useful links for reading about POM basic concepts.